-In practice, the substance of the legislation comprising the ECRF is implemented on a 'day to day' basis by a series of National Regulatory Authorities (NRAs).
 A major development was the creation of the European Regulators Group as a consequence of the 1999 review of electronic communications.
 This independent (i.e. not established as part of the formal EU decision-making framework), advisory committee contains representatives from the EU's telecommunications NRAs and is, importantly, resourced - and Chaired in a non-voting capacity - by the Commission.
-The ERG's modus-operandi is essentially intergovernmental in nature, though the presence of the Commission has afforded the latter a kind of supervisory perspective which has proved fundamentally important in influencing the proposal to create EECMA.
+The ERG's modus-operandi is essentially 'intergovernmental' in nature, though the presence of the Commission has afforded the latter a kind of supervisory perspective which has proved fundamentally important in influencing the proposal to create EECMA.
 In essence, the Commission has, by its own admission, aimed towards the creation of some kind of regulatory partnership with Member States' NRAs.
 By contrast, the relationship between the ERG and the European Commission has been recognised as difficult in the first instance, though improving (Reding, 2007) reflecting the tension that has existed between the national and the EU level for a considerable part of the history of EU telecommunications policy.

-Thus, EU Member States and the European Commission though having resolved to pursue the common goal of liberalisation in telecommunications have often been uneasy co-participants in the enterprise and the development of EU telecommunications policy has frequently manifest itself as a tussle between supranational ambition and intergovernmental resolve.
+Thus, EU Member States and the European Commission though having resolved to pursue the common goal of liberalisation in telecommunications have often been uneasy co-participants in the enterprise.
 The Commission has been motivated by the functional goal of creating and administering the EU telecommunications regulatory framework, as well as cementing politically its institutional role in the European and global telecommunications policy landscape.
 National Member States - and to a lesser extent their NRAs - have struggled with a core dilemma of neo-liberalism: the pursuit of internationally competitive markets holds the attendant risk of damaging national commercial interests.
 As a consequence, often Member States have aimed to create only the degree and pattern of competition that is perceived to be in the national, not necessarily the European, interest.
 The consequence has been efforts by the Commission to see transferred to the European level (not necessarily its own institutional quarters) sufficient policy leverage to make the neo-liberal project in telecommunications across the EU a 'European' project.
 The corollary generated has been efforts by Member States at resisting this.

-In response to this dilemma, the 1994 Bangemann Report recommended the creation of a European level regulatory authority for telecommunications (Bangemann Report 1994).
+The 'article 86' controversy of the late 1980s was the first sign of such tension, and though legally 'victorious' the Commission emerged from this incident clear that it needed to pursue the development of telecommunications in a consensual manner.
+Nonetheless, the 1994 Bangemann Report recommended the creation of a European level regulatory authority for telecommunications (Bangemann Report 1994).
 This idea was not pursued by Member States, yet it re-surfaced in two subsequent, related, reviews of the mid to late 1990s, the 1997 review of the regulatory consequences of ICT convergence (European Commission 1997) and the subsequent 1999 Review of Electronic Communications (European Commission 1999).
 As part of the negotiations leading to the ECRF which the latter review prefaced, the Commission proposed the creation of a High Level Communications Group, composed of members of NRAs, on which it would be granted have voting rights.
 This proposed injection of 'Commission supranationalism' was fiercely resisted by Member States, resulting in the creation of the ERG by way of compromise, a much more path dependent outcome in structure and function.